grafana/faro-web-sdk/demo/docs/instrumentations/traces.md

 At the API level, OpenTelemetry is used to create traces for internal and external services.
 A couple of the instrumented services are: the app server, the logger, the database etc.

-When initial document is loaded, OpenTelemetry instrumentation creates a series of spans for the server-side events (i.e. database calls).
+When the initial document is loaded, OpenTelemetry instrumentation creates a series of spans for the server-side events (i.e. database calls).
 The primary span ID and the trace ID are sent back to the client via the `traceparent` meta.
 The Tracing Instrumentation provided by Faro automatically reads the `traceparent` meta and uses it when instrumenting the resource loading for the document.